MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W11D5
+SF:
 * Continue pairboarding, practice personal pitch, add 15 companies to Job Search Roadmap, and apply to 15 companies

+NY:
+* Continue pairboarding, practice personal pitch, add 15 companies to Job Search Roadmap, and apply to 15 companies

 ## W11D6-7
+SF:
+* Add 30 companies to your Job Search Roadmap (15 each day)
+* You can apply to places over the weekend, but it's not absolutely necessary as long as you did all 15 each day during the week.
+If you didn't, then catch up.
+You should be at 30 applications so far.

+NY:
 * Add 30 companies to your Job Search Roadmap (15 each day)
 * You can apply to places over the weekend, but it's not absolutely necessary as long as you did all 15 each day during the week.
 If you didn't, then catch up.
 You should be at 30 applications so far.

 ## BONUS WEEK 11
 * Write tests for your projects.